Skip to main content

 How long the process takes at Colonial Penn: Life insurance death claims are typically processed within 30 to 60 days from receipt of all required documentation.
 Delays may occur if documentation is incomplete, the policy is within the two-year contestability period, or if the death occurred during the limited benefit period of a guaranteed acceptance policy.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Colonial Penn requires several documents to process a claim, including Completed Claimant's Statement for Life Insurance Death Benefits form (download from my.colonialpenn.com or colonialpenn.com/file-a-claim), Certified death certificate (one copy regardless of number of policies or certificates), and Original insurance contract(s) if available, and additional documentation depending on the account type.
+Colonial Penn requires several documents to process a claim, including Completed Claimant's Statement for Life Insurance Death Benefits (download from my.colonialpenn.com or colonialpenn.com/file-a-claim), Certified death certificate (one copy regardless of number of policies or certificates), and Original insurance contract(s) if available, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions